cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 --upgrade-height 1180
 ```

 What is the minimum deposit for a proposal?
+Check:

 <CodeGroup>